 Small, efficient and very nice to look at, the Acura 2013 ILX hybrid’s $28,900 starting price is not the most expensive of the bunch, and its 39-city, 38-highway mpg rating will do more than its part to help save the atmosphere.
 With a robust suite of standard options, the Acura will not disappoint the luxury-minded.
 Full disclosure, though: the 1.5-liter engine was not built with adrenaline junkies in mind.

 Once you buy your new, luxurious, environmentally friendly ride, you’ll need auto insurance to protect your investment.
-Visit Allstate Personal Quote to get a fast and secure auto quote.
+Find out what information you may need to get a car insurance quote here.